Andrea Drews: Early life

+As a child, Drews played many sports other than volleyball, including basketball, cheerleading, tennis, and track.
+She attended Elkhart Central High School before transferring to play volleyball at Penn High School.

 High school and collegiate years

 Formative years and high school

-Drew started playing indoor club volleyball in 2008 with Network Juniors and concluded her youth club career with Northern Indiana Volleyball Academy.
-She was a two-time volleyball state champion at Penn High School in Mishawaka, Indiana, where she was selected an AVCA High School American as a senior.
+Drews started playing indoor club volleyball in 2008 with Network Juniors and concluded her youth club career with Northern Indiana Volleyball Academy.
+She was a two-time volleyball state champion at Penn High School.

 Purdue University

 Drews began her sporting career in school tournaments.
 After emerging as one of the nation's top prep players at Penn High, she headed to Purdue University's women volleyball team, with which she took part in the NCAA Division I Championships from 2012 to 2015.
 "The monster of the Big Ten," Purdue coach Dave Shondell called Drews.
 She was an All-America outside hitter.

 Drews received an honorable mention at the AVCA All-American in 2014.
 Moreover, Drews was selected AVCA Second-Team All-America in 2015 as a senior at Purdue University.
 She graduated from Purdue University in Hospitality and Tourism Management in 2015.